crictl - Man Page

 crictl provides a CLI for CRI-compatible container runtimes.
 This allows the CRI runtime developers to debug their runtime without needing to set up Kubernetes components.

-crictl is currently in Beta and still under quick iterations.
+crictl has been GA since v1.11.0 and is currently under active development.
 It is hosted at the cri-tools ⟨https://github.com/kubernetes-sigs/cri-tools⟩ repository.
 We encourage the CRI developers to report bugs or help extend the coverage by adding more functionalities.

 Install crictl